flipperdevices/flipperzero-firmware/ReadMe.md

 - [Chess Updated Readme (By okalachev)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/540)
 - UL: SubGHz Remote Fix unirf freeze (protocol deserialize status ok) (By Willy-JL)
 - UL: Blackjack game: fix bug counting more than one ace (By 403-Fruit)
-- UL: SubGHz: Fix 464Mhz was showing up in Frequency analyzer all the time due to noise (By XMasterx)
+- UL: SubGHz: Fix 464Mhz and (390MHz for external module only) was showing up in Frequency analyzer all the time due to noise (By XMasterx)
 - Updated: [Mfkey32 WIP (By noproto)](https://github.com/noproto/FlipperMfkey)
 - Updated: [SWD Probe (By g3gg0)](https://github.com/g3gg0/flipper-swd_probe)
+- UL: SubGHz: Fix issues with external module 5v power (now all works automatically, enabling +5v manually not required) (Only for modules that work with 5v->3.3v converter!!!!!)
+(By XMasterx)
+- UL: Some renames for SubGHz Remote

 <a name="release">